-Alzheimer’s disease, the most common cause of dementia, results from damage to nerve cells in the brain that affect memory and the ability to think and learn.
+Alzheimer’s disease, the most common cause of dementia, results from damage to nerve cells in the brain that are involved in memory, and in the ability to think and learn.
 Anxiety and agitation are prevalent behavioral symptoms of the disease, and a source of considerable distress for patients and caregivers.

 Lumateperone is a first-in-class molecule designed to selectively and simultaneously act on certain neuronal pathways.
-It modulates the release, uptake, and transmission of serotonin, dopamine, and glutamate, neurotransmitters or signaling molecules that nerve cells use to communicate.
-These neurotransmitter pathways are linked to severe mental illness.
+It regulates the release, uptake, and transmission of neurotransmitter or cell signaling molecules such as serotonin, dopamine, and glutamate.
+The misregulation of neurological pathways involving these neurotransmitters is linked to severe mental illness.

 Lumateperone in clinical trials

-The safety, tolerability, and pharmacokinetics (how the therapy is processed in the body) of lumateperone was first assessed in healthy older volunteers and dementia patients (including those with Alzheimer’s) in a dose-escalation Phase 1/2 trial (NCT02078310).
+The treatment’s safety, tolerability, and pharmacokinetics — how a therapy is processed in the body — were first assessed in a dose-escalation Phase 1/2 trial (NCT02078310).
+That trial tested lumateperone in healthy volunteers and patients with dementia, including those with Alzheimer’s disease.
 Results, announced by Intra-Cellular in 2014, indicated that the therapy was well-tolerated and safe across a range of low doses, and showed “clinical signals for improved cognition.”

-In 2016, Intra-Cellular initiated a multicenter, double-blind, placebo-controlled Phase 3 clinical trial (NCT02817906) to evaluate the efficacy and safety of lumateperone (oral 9 mg dose once daily for four weeks) in about 360 people diagnosed with probable Alzheimer’s disease and with clinically significant symptoms of agitation.
+Intra-Cellular initiated a multicenter, double-blind, placebo-controlled Phase 3 clinical trial (NCT02817906), also known as Study 201, in 2016.
+That trial was designed to evaluate the efficacy and safety of lumateperone taken by mouth at a dose of 9 mg once daily for four weeks in about 360 people diagnosed with probable Alzheimer’s disease, and with clinically significant symptoms of agitation.

-Its primary outcome is treatment efficacy as measured by the Cohen-Mansfield agitation inventory – community version (CMAI-C), a tool that assesses the frequency of agitated behaviors in patients.
-Secondary outcomes include efficacy measurements using the clinical global impression scale for severity (CGI-S) of illness and other behavioral disturbances associated with dementia.
-The trial, which is scheduled to end in August 2018, is still recruiting at sites across the U.S. Information is available by clicking on its identification (NCT) number.
+The trial’s primary outcome was to evaluate treatment efficacy as measured by the Cohen-Mansfield agitation inventory, community version (CMAI-C), a tool that assesses the frequency of agitated behaviors in patients.
+Secondary outcomes included efficacy measurements using the clinical global impression scale for severity (CGI-S) of illness and other behavioral disturbances associated with dementia.